TBD54566975/dwn-sdk-js/README.md

   }
 }

-const messageStore = new MessageStoreLevel();
+// Initialize the required stores and components for the DWN SDK. const messageStore = new MessageStoreLevel();
 const dataStore = new DataStoreLevel();
 const eventLog = new EventLogLevel();
-const tenantGate = new CustomTenantGate();
+// Create an instance of the custom TenantGate. const tenantGate = new CustomTenantGate();
-const dwn = await Dwn.create({ messageStore, dataStore, eventLog, tenantGate });
+// Create a DWN instance with configured stores, logs, and the custom TenantGate. const dwn = await Dwn.create({ messageStore, dataStore, eventLog, tenantGate });
 ```